Kia Bongo: Kia Ceres

-The Kia Ceres was a special agricultural version, a one-ton truck.
-It shared a slightly longer front end with the Kia Titan.
-From 1987 this was also available with four-wheel drive; eventually the rear-wheel drive models were cancelled in the domestic market.
+The Kia Ceres was a special agricultural version.
+It was a one-ton truck that shared a slightly longer front end with the Kia Titan.
+From 1987, it was also available with four-wheel drive; eventually the rear-wheel drive models were cancelled in the domestic market.
 Certain export markets with more rugged conditions, such as the Philippines, Latin America, Australia, and Turkey, received the Ceres model rather than the Bongo (in some places, both were available).
-The Ceres utilized the original BA2 cabin but with a unique front clip.
+The Ceres utilized the original BA2 cabin, except it uses a unique front clip.
 It was facelifted in 1995 when it received a new front clip with round headlights and the then-new Kia logo.

 Second generation (1990–1997)

 In January 1990 the second generation Bongo Wide (sold as plain "Bongo" in most export markets) appeared.
 It was largely a rebadged SR-series Mazda Bongo Brawny.
 In 1993, a 2.7-litre engine was introduced.
 In October 1994, Kia's new logo replaced the old "chimney" design.
 In 1995 a reengined and lightly facelifted version called the "Bongo J2" appeared; this reflected the name of the new engine.
-The second generation Bongo model for passengers (coach) is named the Kia "BestA" (or "HiBesta"), usually referred to as 'Besta'—which means "beast" in many Romance languages including Portuguese.
+The second generation Bongo model for passengers (coach) is named the Kia "Besta" (or "HiBesta"), usually referred to as 'Besta'—which means "beast" in many Romance languages including Portuguese.
 This did not stop the Besta from immediately becoming the highest selling minivan in the Brazilian market.
 The Besta name was also used for cargo van versions in many countries.
 The Besta originally had the 2.2 liter Mazda R2 diesel engine with 62 PS, but at the end of 1994 the 80 PS 2.7 liter J2 unit was placed in the Besta as well.
 This version can reach 128 km/h.

 The Bongo J2 also formed the basis for the new Kia Pregio, which replaced the Kia Besta (the coach version of the Bongo).
 The Besta 2.7 did continue in production alongside the Pregio until at least the summer of 1997 for markets where this lower priced model retained some popularity.
 Export models of the second generation Bongo often used the K2400 or K2700 labels.